 This site contains affiliate links, meaning that we earn a small commission for purchases made through our site.
 We only recommend products we personally use, love, or have thoroughly vetted.

-A big part of achieving that goal means getting little one comfortable in the softest baby pajamas that match the temperature and will keep baby cozy through the night.
+A big part of achieving that goal means getting little one comfortable in the softest baby pajamas that are appropriate for the temperature and will keep baby cozy through the night.

-Why are Pajamas a Staple for Baby’s Bardrobe?
+Why are Baby Pajamas a staple for baby’s wardrobe?